 I am an Associate Professor at the School of Journalism & Communication, Chinese University of Hong Kong.
 Concurrently, I am the Programme Director for the MSc in New Media and Director of the Centre for Communication and Public Opinion Survey (CCPOS).
 I also serve as Associate Editor for Social Science Computer Review and Telematics and Informatics, and I have published over 40 SSCI research articles.

-Influenced largely by my international experiences, work during the dot-com era and reflections on my own personal identity, much of my research examines the uses and impact of communication technologies on individuals and society, focusing on the areas of collective action, political engagement and quality of life.
-My body of published research is listed in the “Research” page and relates to my five key areas of interest:
+Influenced largely by my international background, work experiences, and reflections on my own personal identity, much of my research examines the uses and impact of communication technologies on individuals and society, focusing on the areas of news, collective action, political engagement and quality of life.
+My body of research is listed in the “Research” page and relates to my five key areas of interest:

 - Digital news media and society